 }

-provides the actual default implementations.
-The Base
+Here’s a niche detail: ContractOverrides provides the actual default implementations.

 pub trait ContractOverrides {

-Base::transfer(e, &from, &to, token_id);
+Base::owner_of(e, &from, &to, token_id);

 }